labex-labs/open-source-labs/linux/30-bash-scripts/lab-pass-return-value-from-function/step1.md

 # Pass Return Value from Function

-## Problem

-In this challenge, we will focus on passing a string value from a Bash function.
+In this lab, we will focus on passing a string value from a Bash function.
 We will create a function that returns a string value and then use that value in our script.

-## Requirements

 - A Bash script editor
 - Basic knowledge of Bash scripting
 - Access to a Linux or Unix operating system

-## Solution

 To pass a string value from a Bash function, we can create a function that returns a string value and then use that value in our script.
 Here is an example: